JohannaTrost/seqsharp/seqsharp/README.md

 # Seqsharp: Sequence Simulations Have A Real(ism) Problem

-This is a tool that utilizes Convolutional Neural Networks (CNNs) to discriminate simulated and empirical multiple sequence alignments (MSAs).
-The accuracy of the classifier, that is the average of the accuracies per class (BACC), can be used as a metric to evaluate the realism of sequence evolution simulations.
-This enables to compare and contrast different evolutionary models used for simulation, and determine the most realistic approach.
+This is a tool that uses Convolutional Neural Networks (CNNs) to discriminate simulated and empirical multiple sequence alignments (MSAs) based on their site-wise composition.
+The classifier's accuracy, measured as the Balanced Accuracy (BACC), that is the average of accuracies per class, serves as a metric to assess the realism of sequence evolution simulations.

+Key components:

+- `pretrained_models`: Here we provide the pre-trained seq#-models presented in our paper.
+They were trained on simulations using various evolutionary models for both DNA and protein sequences.
+- The modules included in this package enable training, testing, and evaluation of (pre-trained) seq#-models.
+They can be used directly or through the CLI.
+Below, you will find commands to reproduce the results in our paper.
+- `compare_models.ipynb`: This Jupyter notebook offers a comprehensive analysis and comparison of the performance of our pre-trained models.
+It generates tables and figures that are included in the supplementary material of our paper.

+To reproduce the results of the classifier using Gradient Boosted Trees please refer to [Julia's repo](https://github.com/tschuelia/SimulationStudy.git).

 ### Install

-A python version <= 3.6 is required to run the program.
+A python version <= 3.6 is required for this package.
 As of now the maximum python version that allows to install all required packages is 3.10.

-1. Clone the repository: `git clone https://github.com/JohannaTrost/seqsharp.git`
+1. Clone the repository: `git clone https://github.com/JohannaTrost/seqsharp.git
 2. Then navigate to the repository folder: `cd seqsharp`
 3. You can now install seq# using: `pip install . -r requirements.txt` Note that for python v3.10 you might need to add `--use-pep517`